Test positive after quarantining? Here’s what the CDC says to do - NewsBreak

 The current guidance doesn’t require you to test negative before ending quarantine.
 “CDC does not expressly recommend ‘testing out of isolation,’ instead using a time-based strategy that considers symptoms to determine the best time to end isolation,” an agency spokesperson told Nexstar.

-However, the agency says, “If an individual has access to a test and wants to test, the best approach is to use an antigen test towards the end of the 5-day isolation period.”STAY IN THE KNOW : Sign up for the WOWK 13 News Daily Newsletter
+However, the agency says, “If an individual has access to a test and wants to test, the best approach is to use an antigen test towards the end of the 5-day isolation period.”If you test positive on an at-home test, do you need to report it?

 You should also wait until you’re fever-free for 24 hours and your other symptoms are generally improving before taking this optional end-of-quarantine test.